-G. Reporting Procedures
+Reporting Procedures

-A report of sexual harassment can be made to the persons below in person (during business hours) or by mail, telephone, or by email using the contact information below at any time, including during non-business hours.
+A report of sexual harassment can be made to the persons below in person (during business hours) or by mail, telephone, or email using the contact information found under the section titled "Title IX Coordinator", including during non-business hours.
 A report of sexual harassment can also be made by completing the online reporting form at Appendix C - Complaint Form.